eowfenth/lore/Talks/What Love did again.md

-Revision: 3
+Revision: 4

 Upon entering the bar, I have noticed her sitting accompanied with two other women.
-Both of them just does not seem from here, curiously they was too much alike.
+Both of them just do not seem from here, curiously they were too much alike.
 Yet they don't seem human at all.
 I don't know what they were, but I was sure I wasn't sharing the room with other human.
 They doesn't seem to be under any veil nor glamour.
 They looked like booze pal of Oshun.